 When the Sex and the City reboot was announced, many fans were wondering how the iconic show would pull it off without one of its main characters—Kim Cattrall, who plays Samantha Jones, opted out of the HBO Max revival—in today’s culture, where not many of the storylines in the original sitcom would fly.

-As filming of And Just Like That … continues in New York City, three new characters have been announced as joining Carrie (Sarah Jessica Parker), Miranda (Cynthia Nixon) and Charlotte’s (Kristen Davis) inner circle.
-The new additions to the fold will all reportedly be women of colour, one of the ways the series is correcting its lack of diversity—it was previously reported the show’s writers and crew would also be more diverse.
+As filming of And Just Like That … continues in New York City, three new characters have been announced as joining Carrie (Sarah Jessica Parker), Miranda (Cynthia Nixon), and Charlotte’s (Kristen Davis) inner circle.
+The new additions to the fold will all reportedly be women of color, one of the ways the series is correcting its lack of diversity—it was previously reported the show’s writers and crew would also be more diverse.

 The actresses have not been announced yet, but according to TV Line, the characters will be central to the show’s storyline.

 Though Cattrall hasn’t publicly commented on the show’s reboot, in 2017 she said she was done with the Sex and the City franchise, telling Piers Morgan, it’s “Not for me.
 That was part of turning 60.
 That was a very clear moment of how many years do I have left and what do I want to do with it?
 What haven’t I done?”

 She added: “It’s a great part.
 I played it past the finish line and then some and I loved it and another actress should play it, maybe they could make it an African American Samantha Jones or a Hispanic Samantha Jones.”
 Of course, following her comments there were rumors of on-set bullying and a decades-long feud between Cattrall and Parker.